artemkorobko/an26sim/sm2m-decoder/README.md

 Each packet consists of 4 bits opcode and payload.
 The maximum size of USB packet is is 64 bytes.

 ## Ping request
 The request has length of 16 bits (2 bytes) with 4 bits of opcode `1`, 4 bits of random payload and 8 bits of user defined version starting from `0` up to `255`.
+A host can expect pong response sent from the device.
 Below is the representation of the request in little-endian byte order with payload `15` and version `1`:
 |Version 8 bits|Payload 4 bits|Opcode 4 bits|
 | --- | --- | --- |
 |0000 0001|1111|0001|